From Borders To The Big Game: How Immigrants Defined Super Bowl LX | News Americas Now

 Several players taking the field carried stories rooted far beyond U.S. borders.
 Patriots kicker Andrés “Andy” Borregales became the first Venezuelan-born player to compete in a Super Bowl – a milestone that transcends sports and connects with a region long underrepresented in professional American football.
 Cornerback Christian González, who made incredible plays for the Patriots Sunday night, made history as the first player of Colombian heritage to appear in a Super Bowl.
 While safety Jaylinn Hawkins, of Panamanian descent, also took the field.

 The winning Seahawks’ roster reflected the immigrant reality as well.
 Tight end Elijah Arroyo, whose roots trace back to Mexico, represented another chapter in the growing influence of Latino athletes in the NFL.
-Safety Julian Love is of Mexican and Cuban heritage, and Federico Maranges brought Puerto Rican representation to the field.
+Safety Julian Love is of Mexican and Cuban heritage, Federico Maranges brought Puerto Rican representation to the field and Jaxon Smith-Njigba, the wide-receiver is of Sierra-Leone descent.
 Their presence underscored a truth often ignored in immigration debates: immigrant families are raising children who grow into leaders, professionals, and champions.
 Together, these players offered a snapshot of immigrant influence woven into the very fabric of American sport.

 These were not token appearances.
 These are young men whose families crossed borders, worked hard, and raised children who stood on one of the world’s largest stages.
 Their presence challenged simplistic narratives that reduce immigrants to stereotypes, reminding us that belonging takes many forms and includes many faces.